-An essential itinerary for a short getaway to Tongariro National Park
+An essential itinerary for a short summer getaway to Tongariro National Park

-And where better to stretch your legs after lockdown than the wide-open spaces, fresh air and majestic scenery of Tongariro National Park?
+Want somewhere different to explore these summer holidays?
+Come escape to the wide-open spaces, fresh air and majestic scenery of Tongariro National Park.

 Best known as the home of the world-famous Tongariro Alpine Crossing and the ski areas on Mt Ruapehu, New Zealand's oldest national park has plenty to offer year-round for a short getaway.